tigerpointe/Learn-GitVsCode/README.md

 # Learn Git and VS Code
 ## Copyright (c) 2023 TigerPointe Software, LLC

-### Start
+### Start with VS Code
 * On extensions tab, be sure to install "GitHub Repositories"
 * Log into GitHub through VS Code

-### Create a Repository
+### Create a New Repository
 * Open a new folder in VS Code
-* On source control tab, initialize a new repository
+* On the source control tab, initialize a new repository
+* (Optional) Set local user account and email config  from a command shell

+### Clone an Existing Repository
+* Get the ".git" URL from the GitHub repository menu
+* On the source control tab, clone the repository using the URL
-* (Optional) Set local user account and email from a command shell
+* (Optional) Set local user account and email config  from a command shell

 ### Commit Changes
-* On file tab, add a new file (status is untracked)
+* On the file tab, add a new file (status is "U" untracked)
-* On source control tab, click "+" to stage changes
+* On the source control tab, click "+" to stage changes
-* On source control tab, click "Commit" to commit changes
+* On the source control tab, click "Commit" to commit changes
-* Enter a comment into the editor and click the check mark
+* Enter a comment into the editor and click the check mark icon
-* Click the "Cloud" to push changes to remote GitHub repository
+* Click the "Cloud" icon to push changes to a remote GitHub repository
+* For subsequent updates, click the "Sync" icon

 ### Notes
 * New repositories default to private (free, but restricted features)